vichargrave/vichargrave.github.io/_posts/2012-12-09-develop-a-packet-sniffer-with-libpcap.md

 ### ICMP Header Parsing

-**[Lines 48-56]** The `struct icmphdr` pointer enables us to display ICMP packet type and code along with the source and destination IP addresses.
+**[Lines 48-56]** The `struct icmp` pointer enables us to display ICMP packet type and code along with the source and destination IP addresses.

 ## Program Termination